Thevar Magan: Plot

-Sakthivel "Sakthi" Thevar returns home to his father Periya Thevar's village after completing his education in London.
-To his father's annoyance, he brings with him his westernised girlfriend Bhanumathi "Bhanu" to meet his family.
-Sakthi announces his plan to open a chain of restaurants in Madras, which saddens his father, who wanted his son to help local residents.
-Periya is a respected village chief whose younger half-brother Chinna Thevar and nephew Maya "Mayan" Thevar hold a grudge against him.
+Sakthivel returns home to his landlord father Periyasamy Thevar's village in rural Theni after completing his education in London.
+To his father's annoyance, he brings with him his westernised girlfriend Bhanumathi, hailing from Andhra Pradesh, to meet his family.
+Sakthi announces his plan to open a chain of restaurants in Madras and marry Banumathi, which saddens his father as he wanted his son to help local residents with his education.
+Periyasamy Thevar is a respected village chief whose younger half-brother Chinnasamy Thevar and nephew Mayan Thevar hold a grudge against him.
+Periyasamy's elder son Muthuvel, though the oldest in his generation, is a drunkard.
 The entire village suffers from this long-standing family feud.
-Mayan always tries to outdo Periya.
+Mayan always tries to outdo Periyasamy Thevar as he believes Periyasamy to have poisoned Chinnasamy into paralysis.